SoatGroup/ionic3-movie-app/README.md

-This is a starter template for [Ionic](http://ionicframework.com/docs/) projects.
+This is a starter [Ionic](http://ionicframework.com/docs/) project.

 ## Installation
 You will need to have Ionic & Cordova installed :